LLM-based NLG Evaluation: Current Status and Challenges: LLM-derived Metrics

 \subsection{Probability-based Metrics}

 To better utilize the knowledge inherent in language models, probability-based methods like BARTScore formulate text generation evaluation as conditional probability comparison, positing that the better the quality of the target text, the higher the likelihood that models should be able to generate it.
-Recently, GPTScore \cite{fu2023gptscore} has established tailored evaluation templates for each aspect to effectively guide multiple LLMs for NLG evaluation, including GPT3 \cite{brown2020language}, OPT \cite{zhang2022opt}, and FLAN \cite{chung2022scaling}.
-The generation probability is calculated under the condition of source input designed with customized prompts and evaluation aspects, which endows the GPTScore with better flexibility in evaluation.
-And similar methods have also been applied to the hallucination detection of the LLM-generated text \cite{varshney2023stitch} with three different attempts for calculating the probability score.
+Recently, GPTScore \citep{fu2023gptscore} has established tailored evaluation templates for each aspect to effectively guide multiple LLMs for NLG evaluation, including GPT3 \citep{brown2020language}, OPT \citep{zhang2022opt}, and FLAN \citep{chung2022scaling}.
+The core idea of GPTScore is that a good generative language model is more likely to assign higher probabilities to high-quality text generated in response to a given instruction and context.
+Specifically, given a generative large language model $\theta$, context information $X$ (such as a source document), output text $Y = \{y_1, y_2, \dots, y_m\}$ containing $m$ tokens to be evaluated, and instruction $I$ that specifies the requirement for the LLMs to generate text that can flexibly correspond to different evaluation aspects (e.g., \textit{generating a factually consistent summary} for the aspect of consistency), GPTScore is defined as:

+Similarly, \citet{murugadoss2024evaluating} score the task output $Y$ to be evaluated by its perplexity under the corresponding large language model $\theta$, given only the task context $X$.
+They believe this approach is unbiased by prompts, which transparently measures alignment with model training data.
+Furthermore, such methods have also been applied to the hallucination detection of the LLM-generated text \citep{varshney2023stitch} with three different attempts for calculating the probability score.

 On the other hand, some works leverage the variation in probabilities under changed conditions as the evaluation metric.
-FFLM \cite{jia2023zero} proposes to evaluate the faithfulness of the target text by calculating a combination of probability changes based on the intuition that the generation probability of a given text segment increases when more consistent information is provided, and vice versa.
-Similarly, DELTASCORE \cite{xie-etal-2023-deltascore} measures the quality of different story aspects according to the likelihood difference between pre- and post-perturbation states with LLMs including GPT-3.5 (text-davinci-003) that provide logits.
+FFLM \citep{jia2023zero} proposes to evaluate the faithfulness of the target text by calculating a combination of probability changes based on the intuition that the generation probability of a given text segment increases when more consistent information is provided, and vice versa.
+Similarly, DELTASCORE \citep{xie-etal-2023-deltascore} measures the quality of different story aspects according to the likelihood difference between pre- and post-perturbation states with LLMs including GPT-3.5 (text-davinci-003) that provide logits.
 They believe that the sensitivity to specific perturbations indicates the quality of related aspects, and their experiments demonstrate the effectiveness of their approach.